dcscraig/SchoolDataAnalysis/README.md

 This script will produce a list of students and their courses for which they missed out in getting the next grade by 1 or 2 marks.

-I haven included an exmple of obvious data protection issues.
+I have not included an example for obvious data protection issues.

 # Technical